Kosovars call for justice for minor in sexual abuse case

-PRISTINA, Kosovo (AP) — Hundreds of protesters in Kosovo have called on authorities to jail a police officer accused of sexually abusing a minor.
+PRISTINA, Kosovo (AP) — Hundreds of protesters in Kosovo on Thursday called on authorities to jail a police officer accused of sexually abusing a minor.

-Demonstrators gathered in front of police headquarters in Pristina on Thursday.
+Demonstrators gathered in front of police headquarters in Pristina.

 The 16-year-old girl went to police to open an indictment against her teacher, who she accused of sexually abusing her in September 2017.

-The girl then said that the officer abused her.
-She became pregnant and he threatened to publicize naked photos of her.
-The officer later took her to a private clinic for an abortion.
+The girl then said that the officer abused her, according to prosecutors.
+She became pregnant and he threatened to publicize naked photos of her, local media reported.
+The officer later took her to a private clinic for an abortion, the reports said.

 Most Read Nation & World Stories